I've been a successful manager at a college retailer for over 28 years.

 There are three main reasons that a brick-and-mortar store, or your local college bookstore, can't compete with Amazon's rental prices: the limit on breakage fees, the limit on the number of turns for each rental title, and the limits placed by the university or college (if it's institutionally owned) or business on the amount of risk the store can accept.

 Turn represents the number of times a business can expect to rent a particular title.
 On a title like the Kieso accounting book used in this example, it has an edition life of about two years.
-Apex Media can expect to turn their rental 6-8 times, while the conventional college bookstore can only expect 3-4.
-The automatically means that Apex Media can afford to charge about half of the rental price of a traditional store.
+Apex Media can expect to turn their rental six to eight times, while the conventional college bookstore can only expect three to four.
+This automatically means that Apex Media can afford to charge about half of the rental price of a traditional store.

 - Amazon and Apex Media - Beware of Apex Media Book Rentals Review 328432 Mar 03, Iowa City, Iowa @ Pi